 - A minimum of three members on your group or charity's management committee or board, at least two of whom are unconnected.
-By unconnected we mean not related; married to each other; in a relationship with each other or living together at the same address. - A bank account in the name of your group or charity, with two unconnected people required to make every withdrawal or payment.
+By unconnected we mean not related; married to each other; in a relationship with each other or living together at the same address. - A bank account in the name of the group or charity, with two unconnected people required to make withdrawals or payments.
 We'll ask you to provide a copy of a recent bank statement, dated within three months, with your application.
 Guidance on what this should show is in our example bank statement (PDF).